Language-based Valence and Arousal Expressions between the United States and China: a Cross-Cultural Examination: Results

 To uncover the content differences in emotional expression across cultures, we utilized differential language analysis to obtain the most correlated n-grams and topics in each platform.
 Figure \ref{fig:tw_wb_bar} shows the top significantly correlated words and phrases with valence and arousal in both platforms.
 On the dimension of valence, Twitter users tended to use words conveying superlatives ('great', 'awesome', 'amazing') and festive celebrations ('birthday', 'Christmas', 'new', 'win') in expressing positive valence, while profanity ('shit', 'fuck'), negation ('hate', 'bad', 'wrong') and discomfort ('wait', 'tired', 'stop') were indicative of negative valence.
 Conversely, Weibo users commonly employed terms related to personal affect ('like', 'love', 'happiness') and emojis ('oh', 'heart') when expressing positive valence, whereas words indicative of negation ('no') and sorrow ('sad', 'cry') are prevalent in expressing negative valence.
 On the dimension of arousal, Twitter users expressed profanity ('shit', 'fuck') and interpersonal expressions ('awesome', 'amazing') for high arousal while using terms indicating low activities ('sleep', 'bed') and time-oriented description ('today', 'week', 'day', 'time') for low arousal.
 In contrast, Weibo users predominantly utilized positive emojis('steal-laugh', 'applaud') to convey high arousal, while employing affirmation ('yes'), negation ('no'), and sharing aspects of daily life ('home', 'sleep') to express low arousal.
+The version of Figure \ref{fig:tw_wb_bar} without using words in NRC-VAD is shown in the Appendix.